ironbar/arc25/docs/05_Solution_Summary.md

 - A stronger induction model is needed to beat ARC.
 How to craft that model is an open question.
 - My search method was very basic, just doing independent predictions.
 That would only work on trivial tasks, to solve complex tasks refining is needed.
+- More work is also needed be able to learn as maximum as possible from the failed attempts

 In the coming days I will read thoroughly all the work done by the other teams and rethink my approach for the next ARC challenge edition.
 I have some vague ideas in my head that I want to meditate: Do humans have a continuous model of the world?
 Or do we have a discrete always-growing model of the world where we apply targeted edits when evidence contradicts our beliefs?
 Is deep learning and gradient descent the best learning method?
 Or there could be more sample efficient alternatives?